ncstebbing/STUDENT-NAME-vce-sd-sat-2025/journal.md

 - Make first full backup and store on network home drive
 ---

-## 📅 Journal Entry: [next date]
+## 📅 Journal Entry: 2025-06-25

 **Current Task:**
-_Describe your current focus here_
+Created my repository and cloned it to my laptop in G:\2025\Software Development

 **Notes:**
-- _Summarise your work, problems encountered, what went well, and next steps_
+- The repository address is https://github.com/strathmoreit/STUDENT-NAME-vce-sd-sat-2025